samschott/maestral/README.md

-The focus on "simple" file syncing does come with advantages: on macOS, the Maestral App bundle is 80% smaller than the official Dropbox app (50 MB vs 290 MB) and uses much less memory (130 MB vs 800 MB, since the "new" Dropbox v82.4).
-The app size and memory footprint can be further reduced when installing and running Maestral without a GUI.
+The focus on "simple" file syncing does come with advantages: on macOS, the Maestral App bundle is 80% smaller than the official Dropbox app (50 MB vs 290 MB) and uses much less memory (100 MB vs 800 MB for a medium sized Dropbox on macOS).
+The memory usage will depend on the size of your synced Dropbox folder and can be further reduced when running Maestral without a GUI.

 ## Installation